2022 World Games: Sports

-The 2022 World Games programme featured 30 official sports including 54 disciplines encompassing 206 events.
+The 2022 World Games programme was first published featuring 30 official sports, including 54 disciplines encompassing 206 events.
 This was the first time that drone racing, canoe marathon, breaking, women's fistball, kickboxing, and parkour were included in the World Games as official sports.
 Softball and racquetball returned to the official World Games programme.
-Invitational sports comprising 17 events included duathlon, flag football, wheelchair rugby, wushu (taolu) and men's lacrosse.
+Sports selected by the host organizing committee, at first called "invitational sports" but later added to the official programme, comprised 17 events included duathlon, flag football, wheelchair rugby, wushu (taolu) and men's lacrosse.
 Both men's and women's field lacrosse were played in a six-a-side format.
+José Perurena, IWGA President, stated, "In Birmingham, for the first time, invitational sports were no longer presented separately but were also part of the official programme."

 The numbers in parentheses indicate the number of medal events contested in each sports discipline.